Drown in Darkness – The Early Demos

 Drown in Darkness – The Early Demos is the third compilation album by British gothic metal band Paradise Lost, consisting of demos released in 1988 and 1989.
-Tracks one through three are taken from the band's 1988 demo "Paradise Lost"; tracks four through six are taken from the band's 1989 demo "Frozen Illusion"; tracks seven through twelve are taken from the band's other 1989 demo "Plains of Desolation".
-There was a seven minute, twelve second trailer of this demo, where most of the band members behind the demos were interviewed concerning the demos and the time surrounding the recording and releasing of the demos.
+Tracks 1 through 3 are taken from the band's 1988 demo "Paradise Lost"; tracks 4 through 6 are taken from the band's 1989 demo "Frozen Illusion"; tracks 7 through 12 are taken from the band's other 1989 demo "Plains of Desolation".
+There was a trailer of this demo, where most of the band members behind the demos were interviewed concerning the demos and the time surrounding the recording and releasing of the demos.